 I actually hate the majority of my images.
 Working with a style that is heavily focused on double exposures is very hit and miss.
 All of my images work in two differany ways.
 Portrait and Landscape.
 I feel like 90% of the people dont realise this most of the time.
 Although for myself i would have to say that one of my favorite images has to be one taken from within the tate modern.
 It is such a vibrant piece and and every lines up perfectly.
 Also it is very clear that its working in two dimentions.

 5. Exactly what it is you want to say with your photographs?

 I like to challenge myself in terms of my style.
 It is very difficult to do it correctly without following the same pattern as similar artists.
 Most people that do double exposures will essentially take the same image.
 A persons face within a natural setting.
 In no way am i saying that is a bad way to present your art, Although lots of people do this.
 I want to challange the style and push what is possible.
 I want to encourage other people to think differently and to realise that a simple JPEG file or a negative can have many differant angles.
 I want to see more people experimenting.
 Combine the familiar with the unfamiliar.
 Combine the natural with the unnatural.
 The world is at your door, and your camera is a good way to show others what you see, how you see it.
 Show the world your version of the world we all share.

-Give him a follow on instagram @maxpentecost
+You can follow Max on instagram @maxpentecost